particle-iot/realtek_ambd_sdk_public/component/common/example/audio_sport/audio_opus_decode/README.txt

     2. In Cygwin terminal, change to the directory ”project/realtek_amebaD_va0_example/GCC-RELEASE/project_hp”, type ”make menuconfig”, and enable audio related configurations (MENUCONFIG FOR CHIP CONFIG -> Audio Config -> Enable Audio).

-    3. The file to be played is "ready_to_convert0.h", which containes 1000Hz audio data in ogg container.
+    3. The file to be played is "ready_to_convert0.h", which containes 1000Hz audio data in an ogg container.

     4. Build and flash the binary to test